Thierry Ardisson: Career in radio

-On 29 August 2014 Ardisson joined Laurent Ruquier’s "Les Grosses Têtes" on RTL.
+On 29 August 2014, Ardisson joined Laurent Ruquier’s "Les Grosses Têtes" on RTL.

 Personal life

-Thierry Ardisson married Christiane Bergognon in June 1970.
+Ardisson married Christiane Bergognon in June 1970.
 Shortly afterward, he discovered that she was cheating on him and attempted suicide by slashing his wrists in a bathtub; he was saved just in time.

 In 1974, during a trip to Bali with his wife, they were introduced to the use of drugs such as heroin, cocaine, and hallucinogenic mushrooms.
-Thierry Ardisson has publicly spoken several times about his drug use.
+Thierry Ardisson publicly spoke several times about his drug use.

-On April 2, 1988, he married Béatrice Loustalan, a sound designer.
+On 2 April 1988, he married Béatrice Loustalan, a sound designer.
 The couple had three children: two daughters, born in 1989 and 1991, and a son, born in 1996.
 In August 2010, Béatrice Ardisson announced their separation.

-Beginning in November 2009, he was in a relationship with French journalist Audrey Crespo-Mara, whom he married on June 21, 2014.
+Beginning in November 2009, he was in a relationship with French journalist Audrey Crespo-Mara, whom he married on 21 June 2014.
 The couple remained together until his death.

-In 2018, Thierry Ardisson stated in an interview with Le Journal du dimanche that he earned “between 15,000 and 20,000 euros per month.”
+In 2018, Ardisson stated in an interview with Le Journal du dimanche that he earned “between 15,000 and 20,000 euros per month.”
 He added: “If I do too much television at the expense of more noble activities, it’s because I am venal; I love money.”